instruct-rb/instruct/docs/prompt-completion-middleware.md

 context, filtering out unwanted details, transforming the format, supporting new model features, and more.

-When a {Instruct::Model::CompletionRequest completion request} is made, the current {Instruct::Transcript transcript} is used as the prompt.
+When a {Instruct::Gen::CompletionRequest completion request} is made, the current {Instruct::Transcript transcript} is used as the prompt.
 The middleware stack then transforms and modifies the {Instruct::Transcript transcript}, preparing it for the completion call.
 This setup allows for middleware such as